SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/email-filters/delete-email-filter.md

 1. Click the **Delete** button at the bottom of the screen.

-1. Click **OK** when you are asked if you want to delete the email filter.
+1. Click **OK** to confirm.
 The email filter is removed from SuperOffice Service.

 <!-- Referenced links -->